Feedback

 1. Employee Responsibilities

-1. All SFCC employees have the following responsibilities with respect to substance abuse and the use of medications:
+1. All SFCC employees have the following responsibilities with respect to substance abuse, use, and the use of medications:

-1. Each employee is responsible for their fitness for duty and for avoiding activities and behavior that could compromise their own safety or the safety of others.
+1. Each employee is responsible for their fitness for duty and for avoiding activities and behavior that could compromise their own safety or the safety of others (SFCC Policy 4-14 Fitness for Duty).

 2. Employees are expected to understand the implications and possible effects and side effects of legal, prescription and non-prescription medication and to take appropriate steps to ensure that they are fit to perform their assigned tasks and responsibilities while under the influence of legal medications.